JefryyTech/sql-data-warehouse-project-/README.md

-The next step is to scale this project further by introducing Python for pipeline automation, moving the infrastructure to the cloud, and building a full end to end data engineering pipeline using modern tools such as Azure, dbt, and Apache Airflow.
+The next step is to scale this project further by introducing Python for pipeline automation, moving the infrastructure to the cloud, and building a full end to end data engineering pipeline using modern tools such as AWS, Azure, GCP, dbt, and Apache Airflow.